 Antonio Sastre was a rare breed indeed - a pre-war playmaker, one of the first of their kind, some even say that he invented the modern playmaking style in Argentina.
 He would become one of the biggest influences on future players of his ilk.
 Sastre was also known as one of the first players to be noted for his ability to adapt to almost any position on the pitch, his coolness on the ball and tactical intelligence helped him almost create his own 1930s version of Total Football.
 Despite his flexibility, his intelligence and skill on the ball meant he was best suited playing along the front line, and he was most dangerous when dropping behind an out and out forward and creating chances.

-In 1942, now aged 31, Sastre left Independiente and moved to Brazilian club São Paulo where he would enjoy a brilliant swansong to his career, forming another fantastic partnership, this time with Leonidas, the Golden Boot winner from the 1938 World Cup.
-They hadn’t won a championship since 1931 and Sastre was influential in helping them to win three Paulista championships.
+In 1942, now aged 31, Antonio Sastre left Independiente and moved to Brazilian club São Paulo where he would enjoy a brilliant swansong to his career, forming another fantastic partnership, this time with Leonidas, the World Cup Golden Boot winner from the 1938 tournament.
+They hadn’t won a championship since 1931 and Antonio Sastre was influential in helping them to win three Paulista championships.

 Unfortunately he never got the chance to play in the World Cup, as the tournament he probably would have starred in, the 1938 World Cup in France, was boycotted by Argentina in response to the decision to hold a second successive World Cup in Europe.
 The other subsequent tournaments, 1942 and 1946 were cancelled because of World War II.
 However, Sastre did win the Copa America three times.